Distributed Distance Sensitivity Oracles: Algorithms for Distance Sensitivity Oracles

-\textbf{Round Complexity:} Computing APSP takes $\tilde{O}(n)$ rounds.
-We perform $\tilde{O}(n^{3/2})$ different exclude computations in lines~\ref{alg:dsoquery:hopexclude} and~\ref{alg:dsoquery:treeexclude}.
-Using Theorem~\ref{thm:exclude}, this takes $\tilde{O}(n^{3/2})$ rounds.
-The downcast in line~\ref{alg:dsoquery:cutcast} takes $O(n)$ rounds and $O(1)$ congestion per vertex, and can be scheduled for all $x$ in $\tilde{O}(n)$ rounds.
+Now, we analyze the distance computations where whole intervals are excluded.
+In line~\ref{alg:dsoquery:longbroad}, we compute all long intervals, where at least one endpoint has priority $p_v \ge \frac{1}{2}\log n$.
+As noted in (Lemma 8.1~\cite{BernsteinK08dso}), when considering increasing intervals in tree $T_x$, such an endpoint must be the first center of priority $\ge p_v$ on the $x$-$v$ shortest path.
+These increasing intervals end at a priority $(p_v+1)$ vertex, and are excluded one at a time in line~\ref{alg:dsoquery:longcompute}.
+There are $O(\sqrt{n})$ such priority $(p_v+1)$ vertices, and thus $\tilde{O}(\sqrt{n})$ long interval computations per vertex $x$.
+Over all vertices $x \in V$, we broadcast $\tilde{O}(n^{3/2})$ words and perform $\tilde{O}(n^{3/2})$ exclude computations.
+For short intervals, in lines~\ref{alg:dsoquery:shorttrst}-\ref{alg:dsoquery:shorttren}, we only perform local computations at the end vertex $y$ of each shortest path.

+Using the algorithm for excluded shortest paths, Algorithm~\ref{alg:exclude}, we perform all excludes in lines~\ref{alg:dsoquery:mainexclude},\ref{alg:dsoquery:longcompute} in $\tilde{O}(n^{3/2})$ rounds (see Theorem~\ref{thm:dso:exclude}).
+The rest of the preprocessing consists of local computations, so the total round complexity for preprocessing is $\tilde{O}(n^{3/2})$ rounds.

 The query algorithm broadcasts $O(1)$ values and then broadcasts the correct answer, so it takes $O(D)$ rounds with $O(1)$ congestion per edge.
 Thus, we can answer a batch of $k$ queries by pipelining all broadcasts in $O(k+D)$ rounds.